Cumberland State Park Dinner Rolls

 METHOD:

-Heat milk until scalding, then cool to 115°F.
+Heat milk until just below boiling, then cool to 115°F (lukewarm).

-In a mixing bowl of a stand mixer, combine warm milk, sugar, salt, and yeast.
-Allow to sit for 5 minutes.
-Add melted butter, eggs, and enough flour to make a batter, about 5 cups.
-Beat for five minutes.
-Add flour, one cup at a time, and beat for one minute after each addition, until a soft dough forms.
+In the bowl of a stand mixer, combine warm milk, sugar, salt, and yeast.
+Let stand for 5 minutes.
+Add melted butter, beaten eggs, and about 5 cups flour to form a thick batter.
+Beat for 5 minutes.
+Change to dough hook.
+Add remaining flour 1 cup at a time, beating for 1 minute after each addition, until a soft dough forms.
+The dough should be tender and slightly tacky.

-Oil large mixing bowl and turn the dough in the bowl to coat.
-Cover with plastic wrap and refrigerate the dough overnight, or until ready to shape into rolls.
+Lightly oil a large bowl, turn the dough to coat, cover with plastic wrap, and refrigerate overnight or until ready to shape.

-Shape dough into golf-ball-size balls and place on buttered pans or baking sheets.
-Brush with melted butter.
-Cover pans loosely with plastic wrap and let rise until nearly doubled in bulk.
-(Depending on how warm your kitchen is, this may take 45 – 60 minutes.)
+Shape dough into golf-ball–size balls and arrange on buttered baking sheets or pans.
+Brush lightly with melted butter.
+Cover loosely with plastic wrap and let rise until nearly doubled, 45–60 minutes depending on room temperature.

 Related Posts